nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  In the example, the user picks the second option for both date and time, shown by the two times '2' was input.

-{{box op="start" cssClass="boxed noteBox"}}
 > **Note!**
-> * It is not advised to edit the copy and pasted text in the command line.
-It may result in this feature not working as expected.
 > * The extract feature can also detect when there are suffixes like st/nd/rd/th for the day portion of the date.
-> * It is also able to attach the current year to the date if it is not specified in the text.
+> * The extract feature has the ability to attach the current year to the date if it is not specified in the text.
 > * The text body can include multiple paragraphs that are copy and pasted from emails.
 > * The month name detected can only be detected if spelled fully or is in its 3 letter short form.
 For example, `20 sep 2020` will be detected while `20 sept 2020` will not be detected.

+> **Warning!**
+> * It is not advised to edit the copy and pasted text in the command line.
+It may result in this feature not working as expected.
+> * It is not advised to copy and paste text containing emojis into the command line because the command line may crash.
+It is recommended to remove these emojis by editing the text in a text editor first like the Notepad app.
-> * The date/time/link has to be in the same line to be detected properly.
-For example, if the date/time/link is separated in a paragraph/by a new line it may not be detected properly.
+> * The full date has to be in the same line to be detected properly.
+If the date is separated by a paragraph/by a new line it may not be detected properly.
+This goes for time and zoom links too.